openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       }
       static function A.goo () { ...
-         this.foo() // Compile-time error as instance members are not accessible this.bar() // Compile-time error as instance extension functions are not acessible ...
+         this.foo() // Compile-time error as instance members are not accessible this.bar() // Compile-time error as instance extension functions are not accessible ...
       }
       let a = new A()